zvictor/tina.io/content/blog/Self-Hosted-Demo.md

 ### The GraphQL endpoint.

-When editing with TinaCMS crud operations get send to a GraphQL endpoint.
-Normally this is Tina Cloud but when you self host you must provide this endpoint.
-This example will show how this could be done in a next.js API route but it could modified to be used in any Environment.
+When editing with TinaCMS CRUD operations get sent to a GraphQL endpoint.
+Normally this is Tina Cloud, but when you self host you must provide this endpoint.
+The following examples show how this can be done in a Next.js API route but it can adapted for use in any environment.
 You must add your own authorization function here or you could use TinaClouds auth server if you wish.

 ##### `pages/api/gql.{ts,js}`